ManishaMatta/SP500/README.md

 ### V. Code Execution

 The code can be run in three modes: default, scrape and static.
-Please execute the commands from the module directory The analysis charts pop-up after the code execution, and are also save in the **../resource/output/<mode>** directory.
+Please execute the commands from the module directory [**Manisha_Radhakrishna_HW4/SP500**]
+The output analysis webpage pops-up after the code execution, and charts are also saved in the **../resource/html/** directory for future reference.
-Currently, the code will finish execution only after manual closing of the graphs.
-This is because the code is in debug state.
-The pop-up will be disabled after the code completion
+We can open the file **./output_file.html** path like `file:///<absolute_path>/output_file.html` on Google Chrome full screen for better visibility.

-**NOTE**: Please enlarge the charts for formatted display.
+**NOTE**: Please enlarge the webpage for formatted display, Some graph may not be displayed on safari hence please copy the URL to Chrome/FireFox.

 * Static Mode:
   This mode would execute the datasets from sample data stored as csv files from the above sources to get partial analysis of the data.